Back to Freepik Calendar

 The celebration of World Book Day in the United Kingdom and Ireland

-In the United Kingdom and Ireland, they decided to move the date a little bit, to avoid clashes with St. George’s Day and school holidays.
-The aim of this event is very similar to UNESCO’s World Book Day: promoting reading, writing, publishing and to spread knowledge.
+In the United Kingdom and Ireland, they decided to move the date a little bit to avoid clashes with St. George’s Day and school holidays.
+The aim of this event is very similar to UNESCO’s World Book Day: to promote reading, writing, publishing, and knowledge.
 Initially, the government gave vouchers to children so they could buy more books.
-Step by step, they added more initiatives and it became a registered charity.
+Step by step, they added more initiatives, and it became a registered charity.
 It also supports Book Aid International and Readathon.

 The establishment of World Book Night